Wellness in the Workplace

 I recently read the story of Leona Goddard, a UK Nurse who committed suicide after spiraling into depression from being overworked and loathing in self doubt.
 Despite praise from her peers, Leona was insecure in her qualifications and ultimately chose to take her life, instead of seeking help to cope with the pressures of her responsibilities.

 The unfortunate reality is mental health conditions like depression and anxiety are very common.
-Right now, I'm willing to bet you know at least two people struggling with something mental health related and you may not even know it.
+Nearly one in five U.S. adults live with a mental health illness.
 It's not necessarily your business to know, however we live in a time where talking about mental health is just starting to be okay, yet it hasn't quite become cool and accepted without scrutiny.